4 innovative ecommerce trends to watch for in 2021

 Creating connection with livestreaming

 In the era of social distancing, customers are using digital methods to connect, shop, and be entertained.
-As result, retailers are increasingly turning to trends in ecommerce like livestreaming as a way to appeal to consumers.
+As a result, retailers are increasingly turning to trends in ecommerce like livestreaming as a way to appeal to consumers.
 Often, companies work with influencers or celebrities to take shoppers through the buying process, creating a feeling of connection and authenticity - the digital equivalent of shopping with friends.

 Case in point: actress Emilia Clarke discussing her favorite products during a livestreamed chat on Instagram for beauty brand Clinique.